Policy and initiatives to protect the fundamental rights of all

-After the human rights training sessions targeting all employees, participants are asked to fill out a questionnaire regarding harassment-related information (e.g. “Had harassment?”
+In addition, after the annual human rights training sessions given to all employees, participants are asked to fill out a questionnaire regarding harassment-related information (e.g. “Had harassment?”
 “Saw harassment?”), with the names of respondents included.
 This serves to assess the current situation and identify possible sources of harassment, leading to solve the problem at an early stage.

-To improve advisors' consulting skills, training for dealing with sexual and power harassment consultations is offered annually, focusing on role-playing by inviting external instructors to ensure a high level of effectiveness.
+To improve consultation skills, training to deal with harassment consultations is offered, focusing on role-playing by inviting external instructors to ensure a high level of effectiveness.

 OMRON Corporation and Group companies in Japan with trade unions each has concluded a labor agreement with the union.
 The agreement requires both sides to act in good faith and to strictly observe contract provisions in order to establish and develop labor-management relations based on mutual sincerity and trust.